-(ii) Switch all or some of his Shares in a Fund for Shares in another Fund in the Company.
+(iii) Exchange all or some of his units in the Feeder Fund for Shares in GULP.

 However, investors wishing to Convert or Switch into Gross Shares (if they are available) must first complete a Declaration of Eligibility and Undertaking which may be obtained from the ACD.